 Another common misunderstanding about this time revolves around the role Taro Tanaka played in the company.
 Mr. Tanaka is best known for developing the “Grammar of Design”, a series of guidelines for designing watch cases and dials.
 However, how does one explain all the watches produced in the 60s and 70s that don’t follow his dictums, including some of Seiko’s most prestigious watches, such as the very limited 1968 edition 45 GSN Daini Neuchâtel Chronometer?

-Another reason for the differing levels of Tanaka-san’s influence on each factory’s models was the markets they served.
+Another reason for the differing levels of Mr. Tanaka’s influence on each factory’s models was the markets they served.
 Suwa’s watches were predominantly for export overseas while Daini’s were local sales.
-We can assume that K. Hattori, understanding that Tanaka’s approach was based in Japanese philosophy and design, might appeal most to the local market.
+We can assume that K. Hattori, understanding that Mr. Tanaka’s approach was based in Japanese philosophy and design, might appeal most to the local market.
 Conversely, they may have felt a more conservative approach to design would be more appealing in the US and Europe.

 Myth Four – It was a Competition

 Despite how intense the rivalry between Daini and Suwa was during this period, the Hattoris wanted to make sure it never became bitter or negative.
 Mr. Imai of Seiko Epson states that the relationship was framed as being a family, with the Hattoris as the parents, K. Hattori & Co. the first son, Daini the second son and Suwa the third son.
 So while it was natural for brothers to compete against each other for their parent’s favour, Mr. Imai says, they were fundamentally family, so they had to have mutual respect, understanding and support.
 This is the first time this relationship has been framed like this in any English language media.